symfonycorp/connect-bundle/README.md

-Several errors can occurred during the OAuth dance, for example the user can deny your application or the scope you defined in `config.yml` can be different from what your selected while creating your application on SensioLabsConnect.
+Several errors can occurred during the OAuth dance, for example the user can deny your application or the scope you defined in `config.yml` can be different from what you selected while creating your application on SensioLabsConnect.
 Theses failures need to be handled.

 Since `sensiolabs/connect` `v3.0.0`, failures handling is restored to the default